Friday evening, Gerard shows up on time, bearing a magnum of chilled French champagne.

 “We won’t know.
 We don’t want to know.
 All targets have bad blood someplace, is how they get to be target.”

 Ellen laughs, “Good point, some people just got no sense of humor, or proportion.
 Like you find out your stud is gay, so what?
 There’s another stud in line to take his place.
 Hell, might not be it at all, maybe he owes her money, or has an interest in children.
-Gay men aren’t auto-peds, but some do go for kiddies.
+Gay people aren’t automatically peds, but some do go for kiddies.
 Might be a hostile mom.”

 Katja, “Ees no mahter, we will keel eef he ees good guy or bad guy.
 We keel anyone, race, gender, sexual orienting.
-We are not prejudice assassins. ”
+We are not prejudice killers. ”

 Ellen laughs again, “Katja, you are a trip.
 But you’re right, pay us, your problem goes away.”